The Glimmer

-I am in the process of learning a lesson that is crucial to the Christian’s life.
-I am learning to have faith.
+I’m in the process of learning a lesson that’s crucial to the Christian life: I’m learning to have faith.
 Having faith is one of the most difficult things a believer can do, even though it seems like an easy task.
-After all, it’s simply believing what God says and trusting His plans instead of our own.
+After all, it’s simply believing what God says and trusting His plans instead of our own—even when your agenda seems to make more sense or when your plans seem to have more order or when your thoughts seem better and “righter” than His.

 We know the truth in our heads—our stuffy little Christianese-filled minds.
 But do we know it in our hearts?